juliakloiber/superrr/_posts/superrr-lab-blog/2024-02-07-Larissa is joining the team.md

 ---

 <img src="/assets/img/blog/larissaVorstellung.png" alt="Portrait of Larissa" width="500" height="600">
 <p><em>We are thrilled to announce that we have a new team member! ✨ Larissa just joined SUPERRR Lab and will help visualize our work on a feminist tech policy.
-To introduce and welcome him, we've asked him a couple of questions: </em></p>
+To introduce and welcome her, we've asked her a couple of questions: </em></p>

 <p><b>SUPERRR:</b> A good way to get to know someone is via their side projects and hobbies.
 What are some of your current side projects, Larissa?</p>
 <p><b>Larissa:</b> Side projects love to live in my brain, occupy space and then vanish when more side projects get stuffed in!
-No, but  right now I am keen on researching for my bachelor thesis – which also includes playing some video games.
+Right now I am keen on researching for my bachelor thesis – which also includes playing some video games.
 Lucky me!
 I’m right in the middle of planning to design and program a video game, which means a lot of drawing, designing, and coding!</p>

 <p><b>SUPERRR:</b> With Superrr Lab we are thinking a lot about the future(s).
 What is an object/or application that does not yet exist – but something that you would like to have at your disposal in a preferable digital future?
 Something you would use every day and cannot imagine living without?